10 tips for staying productive while working from home

 2. Change into work clothes

 Pyjamas are comfy but if you want to feel like you’re ready for the office, then you have to get ready for the office.
 You don’t necessarily have to dress up entirely but even changing into anything but PJs can help you feel prepared and ready for the workday ahead.
+Many brands leaned into functional fashion during COVID, with comfortable clothing that can be dressed up or down depending on the setting.
+Think comfy sweaters and joggers for a slightly elevated, but cozy, look.

 3. Create a dedicated office space in your home